 Prof Ashley Deeks

-Ashley Deeks is the E. James Kelly, Jr. Class of 1965 Research Professor of Law at the University of Virginia.
-She joined University of Virginia School of Law in 2012 as an Associate Professor of Law after two years as an academic fellow at Columbia Law School.
-Her primary research and teaching interests are in the areas of international law, national security, intelligence and the laws of war.
-She has written articles on the use of force, executive power, secret treaties, the intersection of national security and international law, and the laws of armed conflict.
-She is a member of the State Department's Advisory Committee on International Law and serves as a senior contributor to the Lawfare blog.
-Deeks also serves on the boards of editors of the American Journal of International Law and the Journal of National Security Law and Policy.
-She is the supervising editor for AJIL Unbound, a senior fellow at the Lieber Institute for Law and Land Warfare, and a faculty senior fellow at the Miller Center.
+Ashley Deeks is a Professor at the University of Virginia Law School.
+She joined the Law School in 2012 as an associate professor of law after two years as an academic fellow at Columbia Law School.
+From 2021-2022 she took leave from the Law School to serve as White House associate counsel, special assistant to the President, and deputy legal adviser to the National Security Council.
+Her primary research and teaching interests are in the areas of international law, national security, intelligence, and the laws of war.
+She has written articles on the use of force, executive power, secret treaties, the intersection of national security and international law, new technologies, and the laws of armed conflict.
+She is a member of the State Department's Advisory Committee on International Law and the American Law Institute, and she serves as a contributing editor to the Lawfare blog.
+She is a senior fellow at the Lieber Institute for Law and Land Warfare, and a faculty senior fellow at the Miller Center.
+In 2021, she received ALI’s Early Career Scholar Medal.

 Deeks received her J.D. with honors from the University of Chicago Law School, where she was elected to the Order of the Coif and served as comment editor on the Law Review.
 After graduation, she clerked for Judge Edward R. Becker of the U.S. Court of Appeals for the Third Circuit.